Introduction

 John could now be helped to access an advocate so he can learn about his rights and options.

-Professionals can play a part in misuse of an EPOA
+Professionals can also play a part in misuse

-Professional care and service teams involved with older people may enable misuse of an EPOA simply by not understanding or respecting how it is meant to work.
+Professional care and service teams involved with older people may enable misuse of an enduring power of attorney simply by not understanding or respecting how it is meant to work.

 An attorney’s role is about respecting the older person’s wishes and views and acting as they would do, not just about liaising with care providers and paying fees on time.
 So, in providing care and services, professionals could take note of how the attorney gets and treats the requests, views or preferences of the older person.